 (1) Loan amounts include nonaccrual loans, but the related interest income has been included only if collected for the period prior to the loan being placed on a nonaccrual basis.
-Loan interest income includes loan costs of approximately \$163,000 for the year ended December 31, 2016, loan fees of \$163,000 for the year ended December 31, 2015, and loan fees of \$419,000 for the year ended December 31, 2014.
+Loan interest income includes loan costs of approximately \$537 for the year ended December 31, 2017, loan costs of approximately \$163 for the year ended December 31, 2016, and loan fees of \$163 for the year ended December 31, 2015.

-The prime rate was raised from 3.50% to 3.75% in December 2016 and is expected to see further increases during 2017.
+The prime rate rose from 3.75% to 4.50% during 2017 and is expected to see further increases during 2018.
 These increases will affect rates for both loans and customer deposits, both of which are likely to increase as the prime rate increases.